 This is the first part of a two-part blog post about PlumX and Wikipedia mentions.
-In the first, we explore the meaning and possible interpretations of Wikipedia mentions of scholarly output, both on an individual piece of research and when aggregated.
+In this first one, we explore the meaning and possible interpretations of Wikipedia mentions of scholarly output, both on an individual piece of research and when aggregated.
 In the second, we will discuss the alternative ways to calculate such a metric.
 (The second is about calculating Wikipedia mentions.)

 A Wikipedia Mention is when a research artifact is literally mentioned in a Wikipedia article.
 This could be anywhere in the body of the article text, or in the references section.
 Wikipedia mentions are an important altmetric for understanding both societal impact and the context in which a work is being understood and talked about.